kjolley/BIGSdb_documentation/curator_guide/0100_updating_and_deleting_isolates.rst

 The allele designation update page allows you to modify an existing designation, or alternatively add additional designations.
-The sender, status (confirmed/provisional) and method (manual/automatic) needs to be set for each designation (all pending designations have a provisional status).
+The sender, status (confirmed/provisional) and method (manual/automatic) needs to be set for each designation.
 The method is used to differentiate designations that have been determined manually from those determined by an automated algorithm.

 .. image:: /images/curation/update_isolate7.png